syue40/component-collection/README.md

 # Welcome to the Component Library
 This project is a collection of components that I've created and might use in the future.
 Some components found here include data visualization tools created using ChartJS, a simple login/sign-up component, and multiple utilities for calling an API.

+This repo has an Http Client which requests data from the ```component-collection-backend```: a Flask application which serves as this app's API.
+The flask application in turn, queries data from a locally run PostgreSQL database (plans to deploy it on Azure).
+The database contains a sample relational database for a DVD Rental store.
+It contains sales, customer, and film data.

 ### Setting Up the Frontend
 Before setting up this repository, ensure that you have Node.js installed.
 An installation link can be found  <a href="https://nodejs.org/en/download/">here<a>.
 1. Clone this repository to your local device via link or ```git clone https://github.com/syue40/component-collection.git```